 I accept it's possible that Mr B's actual circumstances at the time might have been worse than what the information he's provided shows.
+For example, I know that Mr B says that he had previously defaulted on credit.
 But the key here is that it's only fair and reasonable for me to uphold a complaint in circumstances where a lender did something wrong.

 I don't think that Moneybarn could possibly be expected to have known that the payments to this agreement were unaffordable bearing in mind that the information provided now doesn't clearly show that this is the case.
-I don't think that Mr B's limited and low overdraft usage was in itself a reason not to lend.
+Furthermore, Mr B still hasn't provided anything to support what he's said about having defaults at the time of this application despite having been given the opportunity to do so.